How to Apply

 If test scores have been sent to us, but you prefer that they not be considered in our holistic review, please email email@example.com with your request.

-Do you plan to apply to Western's Honors College, or are you interested in the Woodring College of Education?
-If so, please know that test scores will be considered as part of those programs’ review processes.
+If you plan to apply to the Woodring College of Education, please know that test scores may be considered as part of the application process.

 Test scores must be sent directly from the testing service or reported on an official high school transcript.
 If you take the SAT more than once, we will superscore the results.
 That means we will take the highest score from each section and combine those high scores into the highest composite score possible.
 We only consider the Math and Evidence-Based Reading and Writing sections of the SAT.
 Western does not superscore results from the ACT.